medan099/OutsystemLogsAI/README.md

 ✅ Custom dataset of OutSystems problems & solutions (from real logs from outsystems forums)

-✅ Preprocessing scripts (cleaning, base64 conversion, web scraping)
+✅ Preprocessing scripts (web scraping , base64 conversion, cleaning)

 ✅ Image screenshots from OutSystems forums were automatically converted into descriptive text using Google Gemini LLM, enriching the dataset